 What do activist investors mean to average shareholders?
 It’s a mixed bag.
-There are many examples where their efforts have succeed in boosting shareholder value and making money for the typical investor.
+There are many examples where their efforts have succeeded in boosting shareholder value and making money for the typical investor.
 But there's also evidence that activist investors are too likely to push for short-term changes instead of taking a long view that would be more beneficial to everyday investors with a long time horizon.

-(If you own 100 shares of Apple out of a total of 5.1 billion outstanding, for example, you’re not getting CEO Tim Cook’s attention.)
+Activist investors can help give a voice to average investors who typically own too few shares of a company to have a real voice in its decisions.
+If you own 100 shares of Apple out of a total of 5.1 billion outstanding, for example, you’re probably not getting CEO Tim Cook’s attention.
 But it’s also important to understand that activist investors don’t necessarily have the same motivations or investment goals as the average citizen.

-One of the most famous activist investors is Carl Icahn, who came onto the scene in the 1980s after engineering a hostile takeover of TransWorld Airlines then profiting from the sale of the company’s assets.
+One of the most famous activist investors is Carl Icahn, who came onto the scene in the 1980s after engineering a hostile takeover of Trans World Airlines, then profiting from the sale of the company’s assets.
 Over the years, he has used his power as a shareholder to influence decisions by some of the world’s most recognizable companies, including Apple, eBay, and PayPal.

-In 2012, Icahn also played a role in pressuring Apple to return some capital to shareholders by performing a share buyback and issuing dividends.
+In 2013, Icahn also played a role in pressuring Apple to return some capital to shareholders by performing a share buyback and issuing dividends.

 Some of Icahn’s proteges have gone on to become notable activist investors themselves, in some cases even going up against Icahn on deals.
-Other top activist investors include Starboard Capital, which has waged fights with Macy’s and Yahoo! and fought its way to a takeover of Darden Restaurants; and Trian Partners, which in 2017 fought to have its CEO Nelson Peltz placed on the board of directors for Procter and Gamble.
+Other top activist investors include Starboard Capital, which has waged fights with Macy’s and Yahoo! and fought its way to a takeover of Darden Restaurants, and Trian Partners, which in 2017 fought to have its CEO Nelson Peltz placed on the board of directors for Procter and Gamble.